nniikkoollaaii/Kubernetes_with_Open_Policy_Agent/readme.md

 Here three problems come up

 1. Most times you're submitting a kubernetes deployment with a probably invalid image.
 The deployment object creates a replicaset and the replicaset creates one or more pods.
 Most of the examples out there intercept these CREATE, UPDATE AdmissionReviews from API Server to Gatekeeper.
-But to be able to test our policies against local files (for example in our cicd pipeline) our policies have to support deployment objects
+But to be able to test our policies against local files (for example in our CI/CD pipeline) our policies have to support deployment objects

 2. Nor conftest either opa eval support validation opa constraint framework policies.